Reference: Host system sizing guidelines

-- The number of Windows, Mac, Linux, and UNIX devices being managed
+- The number of managed computers running Windows, macOS, Linux, or UNIX

-- The number of saved questions that are configured to automatically archive results
+- The number of saved questions that you configured to automatically archive results

-- Whether the archived results for a given question are being aggregated rather than stored as individual rows within the database.
+- Whether the archived results for a given question are aggregated rather than stored as individual rows within the database

-- The number of configuration, state, or property data elements that need to be stored from each computer per saved question
+- The number of configuration, state, or property data elements that must be stored from each computer per saved question

-- The size of each data element being archived from managed computers
+- The size of each data element that is archived from managed computers

-- The number of potential unique values computers might return for any given data element
+- The number of potential unique values that computers return for any given data element

-- The frequency at which the data elements are to be archived over time
+- The frequency at which the data elements are archived

-Because the usage behavior is so different among customers, the requirements presented in the following tables are based on representative data from a large number of deployments ranging in size from less than 1,000 to more than 400,000 managed devices.
+Because the usage behavior is so different among customers, the requirements that the following tables present are based on representative data from numerous deployments ranging in size from less than 1,000 to more than 500,000 managed computers.

-Use the following tables to estimate Tanium Server host system specifications.
+Use the following tables to estimate host system specifications for the Tanium Server.
 The columns indicate the total endpoints deployed.
-In an HA deployment, each Tanium Server in the cluster must meet or exceed the requirements for the total number of endpoints targeted by your deployment.
+In a high availability (HA) deployment, both Tanium Server in the HA cluster must meet or exceed the requirements for the total number of endpoints that your deployment targets.
 (Each must be able to independently handle load from the full deployment in the event of failure.)

 Use the following tables to estimate Tanium Module Server host system specifications.
 The columns indicate the total endpoints deployed.

 Use the following tables to estimate Zone Server host system specifications.
-The columns indicate the number endpoints reporting through the Zone Server.
-In a Zone Server HA deployment, each Zone Server must be provisioned to independently handle load for the cluster in the event one of the nodes fails.
+The columns indicate the number of endpoints reporting through the Zone Server.
+In a Zone Server HA deployment, provision each Zone Server to independently handle load for the cluster in case one HA peer fails.